For the purpose of the Blue H.E.L.P.,

 The term “suicide” refers to a law enforcement officer who has died by their own hand.

 An officer shall be included if a department or family states that the officer died as a result of a suicide and there is no information to believe otherwise.
 An officer must have at least one year of post-academy service, or a significant job-related event, to quality.
-Retired officers are also eligible if their death can be attributed to their career.
+Retired and terminated officers are also eligible for inclusion.

 Extenuating circumstances may be reviewed by the Blue H.E.L.P. for inclusion on a case-by-case basis.